Bantealem/portfolio/README.md

   git clone https://github.com/Bantealem/portfolio.git
   ```

-- Once finished you should see a new folder called **zikazaki-folio** in your current directory.
+- Once finished you should see a new folder called **Bantealem portfolio** in your current directory.
 - Start customizing the project so it fits your personal preferences and needs.
 - Enjoy your new professional portfolio!